pwegrzyn/pwegrzyn.github.io/content/posts/why-learn-functional-and-imperative.md

 On another note, imperative programming is much better suited as a base for considerations in the theory of computability, computational complexity and advanced algorithm development, that's because a [Turing Machine](https://en.wikipedia.org/wiki/Turing_machine), which is a mathematical model for all of them, is a sequential and imperative model by it's nature.

-Finally, a sequential and imperative model of computation is much easier to implement in hardware, so when working with low-level code you are forced to use this approach to programming.
+Finally, a sequential and imperative model of computation is much easier to implement in hardware, so when working with low-level code you are forced to use this approach.